wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.md

 now contains a wrong value.
 The tool's confusion about its own error semantics has introduced a silent bug in the caller's code.

+The best way to avoid this inherent inconsistency is to not emit a usage statement in response to an error.
+If there is a usage error, identify the specific error.
+Do not emit a tutorial, or speculate about a reason for the mistake (eg, "did you forget to ...?"), or suggest alternatives ("did you mean ...?").
+Just identify the error succinctly and accurately.

 ## Stack traces are not error messages